 Better still, you can also replace the home page of your site as often as you like, without touching the content, just by having a number of different pages you can point to as the site’s static page, and then selecting the one you would like to display as the home page of your site.

-This can be used in many different ways.
-For example, you may want visitors arriving on your site’s home page to:
+This feature is very handy to have.
+For example, you may want visitors arriving on your site via the main page to: